 There are almost as many sweet shops in Sarajevo as there are cevabdzinicas – and no better way to balance out a meal of salty meat than with a dose of sugar.
 While baklava and tulumba are the two specialties in town, we preferred the bars of marzipan topped with chocolate.

-More Top Restaurants Sarajevo
+More Top Restaurants in Sarajevo

-We have featured our favorite Sarajevo restaurants for Bosnian food – which are casual and comfortable places where locals dine, too.
-However, visitors looking for luxury dining experience have a few choices for fine dining in Sarajevo.
+However, visitors have a few choices for fine dining in Sarajevo, as well.
 Currently, there are no Michelin Star restaurants in Sarajevo, but these establishments are the top choices for an upscale meal.

-Mala Kuhinja Restaurant Sarajevo
+Mala Kuhinja

 The Four Rooms of Mrs. Safije